Blackburn Bus Company: 6 & 7

 Following the arrival of a batch of Optare Versa single-deck vehicles in July 2016, the former Hyndburn Connect branding was replaced by a new two-tone blue 6 & 7 livery.
 The vehicles were introduced to routes 6 and 7, which run between Accrington and Blackburn, in August 2016.
 Features include WiFi, USB charging and audio-visual next stop announcements.

-Hotline & Little Hotline
+Hotline

 In 2016, service 152, which operates between Burnley and Preston via Blackburn was rebranded as Hotline.
-Initially using Volvo B7TL/Wright Gemini double-deck vehicles, the service was upgraded in February 2020.
+Initially using Volvo B7TL/Wright Gemini double-deck vehicles, the service was upgraded in February 2021.
 It is now operated by a fleet of Volvo B9TL/Wright Gemini 2 double-deck vehicles, branded in a two-tone purple livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.

-In partnership with Lancashire County Council, the Little Hotline brand was introduced in May 2021.
-Together with Hotline, service 153 provides a combined frequency of up to every 15 minutes between Higher Walton and Preston.
-The service is operated by a fleet of Mellor Strata minibuses, branded in a two-tone purple livery.
-Features include free WiFi, USB charging and audio-visual next stop announcements.

 Red Express X41

 The Red Express brand is used on service X41, which operates hourly between Accrington and Manchester via Haslingden.
 In January 2020, the service was announced to be axed, but was later reprieved.
-As part of this, the former double-deck Volvo B7TL/Wright Gemini vehicles allocated were replaced with single-deck Volvo B7RLE/Wright Eclipse Urban vehicles, branded in a two-tone yellow and red livery.
+As part of this, the former double-deck Volvo B7TL/Wright Gemini vehicles allocated were replaced with single-deck Volvo B7RLE/Wright Eclipse 2 vehicles, branded in a two-tone yellow and red livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.